tenbonks/gravBALL/README.md

 ---
 **Features to implement in the future**

-I would like to implement a global highscore, but for that I would need to know more about backend technologies, which is covered later in the course I am currently in.
+I would like to implement a global high score, but for that I would need to know more about back-end technologies, which is covered later in the course I am currently in.

-I would like to implement a scalable canvas screen but after trying its proved difficult to implement, mainly the verticle attribute of the canvas.
+I would like to implement a scalable canvas screen but after trying its proved difficult to implement, mainly the vertical attribute of the canvas.

 I would like to implement a full screen option, so the canvas will take up the entire display, this is mainly for small mobile devices as currently the dimensions of the game won't work on mobile, Id like to be able to have it work like an app on mobile, as typically you wouldn't visit a website to play a game on mobile devices.